About This Chapter

 11. American Civil War: Facts, Causes & Effects

-In this lesson, we will examine the American Civil War.
-We will explore the causes leading to the outbreak of war, examine key battles and developments, and analyze the impact of this horrible war.
+In this lesson, we'll examine the American Civil War.
+We'll explore the causes leading to the outbreak of war, examine key battles and developments, and analyze the impact of this horrible war.

 Earning College Credit